sumanjs/suman/README.md

  It should be abundantly clear why Suman is better than Mocha, but how is Suman better than AVA?
- Suman borrows some excellent features from Mocha that AVA seems to ignore, including the ability to use nested describe statements for more control and preventing the sharing of scope within tests.
+ Suman borrows some excellent features from Mocha that AVA seems to ignore, including the ability to use nested describe blocks for more control and preventing the sharing of scope within tests.
 AVA basically co-opted Tape and added concurrency.
-Suman co-opted Mocha, added concurrency, better reporting, dependency injection and less confusing contexts for hooks.
+Suman co-opted Mocha, added concurrency, better reporting, dependency injection and less confusing contexts for callbacks.
 Suman has more powerful facilities for asynchronous testing than AVA due to Mocha/Jasmine-style hooks and nested describes.
-Dependency injection ability also makes Suman extremely convenient and fun to use, compared to AVA.
+Dependency injection also makes Suman extremely convenient and fun to use, compared to AVA.
- Suman is simply much more powerful and richer in features than AVA.
+ Suman is simply more powerful and richer in features than AVA.

  * AVA requires Babel transpilation, which adds unnecessary complexity for test environments, and is also much slower
  * AVA does not handle errors thrown in asynchronous code gracefully
  * AVA does not feature the nested describes of Mocha or Suman, which limits the expressiveness of the library tremendously
+ * AVA expects you to use its assertion library, whereas Suman will accept usage of any assertion library
+ * AVA does not prescribe solutions to common test problems -

+        * registering dynamic test cases
+        * starting up necessary services, using pre-test asynchronous (not bash) hooks
+        * injecting different dependencies into test files

  Alternatively, with Suman:

- *Suman has nested (describe) blocks which are imperative for non-trivial tests; a simple example is a before hook that you want to run only for a certain set of tests in your test suite.
+ *Suman has nested describe blocks (aka, nested suites), which are imperative for non-trivial tests; a simple example is a before hook that you want to run only for a certain set of tests in your test suite.
 The before hook and tests would go in a nested describe block.
- *Babel transpilation is optional - you can even achieve the async/await pattern with generators and promises alone *Suman uses domains to correctly map errors to test cases and hooks, which provides a much more reliable piece of software because it can handle any error that gets thrown, not just assertion errors.
+ *Babel transpilation is optional - you can achieve the async/await pattern with generators and promises alone, you don't need ES7 for this
+ *Suman uses domains to correctly map runtime/assertion errors to test cases and hooks, which provides a much more reliable piece of software because it can handle any error that gets thrown, not just assertion errors.

 ### Extra info

-If you are familiar with Mocha and like both its power and simplicity, you may prefer Suman over Ava, and Suman provides the simplest migration path from Mocha.
+If you are familiar with Mocha and enjoy both its power and simplicity, you may prefer Suman over Ava, and Suman provides the simplest migration path from Mocha.
 As was stated AVA draws more from Tape and Suman draws more from Mocha.
-Suman was designed to make the transition from Mocha to be seamless.
+Suman was designed to make the transition from Mocha to be as seamless as possible.

 ** dependency arrays of strings exist so that during minification we can still know where to inject dependencies, that's why Angular and RequireJS have deps arrays of strings - they don't get corrupted by minification/uglification.
-But in testing frameworks, it is very unlikely we need to minify, so we can go without the dep array 99% of the time, and just use metaprogramming with the callback argument list to locate the dependencies
+But for backend testing frameworks, it is very unlikely we need to minify, so we don't need the dependency array.

 Note that because Suman should be installed as a devDependency, it won't show up as being used in the standard NPM badge: